 Improve your lifestyle.
 Making small but powerful changes to unhealthy eating, exercise, sleep, mental and social habits can help minimize stress.
 In fact, the latest research shows that 80% of stress-related illnesses (heart disease, stroke, type II diabetes, etc.) and 40% of cancers can be prevented with improvements to diet and lifestyle.

 Manage negative moods.
 Many people spend the majority of their day stuck in stress, frustration and overwhelm, often needlessly.
 Understanding how you create unproductive states and learning to reframe them can help you shift negative emotions and adapt thoughts to a more positive mindset, which can be just as important as eating well and getting enough exercise and sleep.

 Develop new coping skills.
 Deep breathing, muscle relaxation, meditation, body scanning and guided imagery are powerful mindfulness techniques for de-stressing your body and brain.
 In a recent UCLA study, participants who learned and practiced mindfulness for just 5 minutes a day over 3-weeks significantly reduced their stress.
 They also experienced an increase in life satisfaction, mastery of their environment and more positive relationships with others.

 Ready to find relief?
 Read about our Stress Management Programs and schedule a free discovery call today.
-Serving out of Manhattan, NY and available everywhere with online services.
 Learn how personal coaching can help you reduce tech stress and restore healthy balance, ease and wellbeing to your everyday life.
 We serve local clients in New York and nationwide, across all 50 U.S. states.